 Concentration meditation can be practiced most anytime.
 You can train yourself to live in the moment and become aware of thoughts as they come and go.
 Consider carrying out your everyday activities mindfully.
 When you eat, for instance, try to feel the texture and flavor of your food as you chew and note the different sensations present in your body.
 There’s an awful lot going on there – the whole mouth is involved, salivary glands are activated, lots of muscles are involved in chewing and swallowing, and so on.
 Don’t do anything else!
 No listening to the radio, making a shopping list, checking your emails or reading the news.
 Just eat, and know that you’re eating.
 Use the act of eating or engaging in other activities to develop your concentration by remaining one-pointedly focused on the task at hand.

-If you’re ready to begin a sitting practice or would like to go further with the one you’ve got, Mindworks App is the resource for you.
+If you’re ready to begin a sitting practice or would like to go further with the one you’ve got, Mindworks Meditation Courses are the resource for you.
 With a variety of daily meditations, Mind Talks by world-renowned teachers, clear instructions and inspiring contemplations, Mindworks has everything you need to help you stay focused.